Vonage/vonage-java-code-snippets/README.md

 ## Building The Library

-You will need to have [Gradle](gradle) installed to build the code.
+You will need to have [Gradle][gradle] installed to build the code.
 Once you have gradle installed, run the following to build a jar that contains the quickstart code along with all the nexmo client library dependencies: